-For our January 2, 2017 First Monday lecture “Quakers in the Movies,” Pendle Hill’s own David Butterworth revisited – via discussion and film clips – the almost two dozen films he watched while researching his book, Celluloid Friends: Cinematic Quakers, Real and Imagined (1922–2012).
-As a follow-up to that talk, he has compiled this resource page in response to several attendee’s requests for more information, especially concerning availability of some of the titles.
+For our January 2, 2017 First Monday lecture “Quakers in the Movies,” Pendle Hill’s own David Butterworth revisited – via animated discussion and rare film clips – the almost two dozen films he watched while researching his book, Celluloid Friends: Cinematic Quakers, Real and Imagined (1922–2012).
+As a follow-up to that talk, he has compiled this resource page in response to several attendee’s requests for more information concerning the availability of the titles.

 Please submit any additions and/or corrections to this page to David at firstname.lastname@example.org.
 Thank you.

 “A Complete List of Movies That Reference Quakers.”

 “14 movies!
 In just over 3 minutes!”